clintmod/DevSecOps-test/docs/Answers.md

 - Use layers with caching that you can pull from an artifact repo

 3. Scan the recently created container and evaluate the CVEs that it might contain.
-a.
-Create a report of your findings and follow best practices to remediate the CVE
-b.
-What would you do to avoid deploying malicious packages?

 **Answer**: